DiegoAndradeD/aegis-blocker/README.md

 * **Shadcn UI + Tailwind CSS** - For that crisp, accessible aesthetic.
 * **Chrome Manifest V3** - Future-proof extension architecture.

-## How to Wield the Shield (Installation)
+## Installation

-Since this is a personal tool, we run it in Developer Mode (for now).
+Since this is a personal tool, we run it in Developer Mode.

 1. **Clone the repo:**
 ```bash